 A Monk Meditates for Nine Years

-The abbot, Fang Chang, refused and it is said Bodhidharma climbed high into the mountains to a cave where he meditated for nine years.
+The abbot, Fang Chang, refused, and it is said Bodhidharma climbed high into the mountains to a cave where he meditated for nine years.
 It is believed that he sat, facing the cave wall for much of these nine years so that his shadow became permanently outlined on the cave wall.
 (Incidentally, the cave is now a sacred place and the shadow imprint has been removed from the cave and moved to the temple compound where you can view it during your visit.
 It is quite remarkable.)

 After nine years, Fang Chang finally granted Bodhidharma entrance to Shaolin where he became the First Patriarch of Zen Buddhism.

-Supposedly Bodhidharma exercised in the cave to keep fit and when he entered Shaolin Temple, found that the monks there were not very fit.
+Supposedly Bodhidharma exercised in the cave to keep fit, and when he entered Shaolin Temple found that the monks there were not very fit.
 He developed a set of exercises that later became the foundation for the specialized interpretation of martial arts at Shaolin.
 Martial arts were already widespread in China and many of the monks were retired soldiers.
 Thus existing martial arts exercises were combined with Bodhidharma's teachings to create the Shaolin version of Kung Fu.

-Originally used as exercise to keep fit, the Kung Fu eventually had to be used against attacking assailants after the monastery's assets.
+Originally used as exercise, the Kung Fu eventually had to be used against attacking assailants after the monastery's assets.
 Shaolin eventually became famous for its warrior monks who were masterful in their practice of Kung Fu.
 Being Buddhist monks, however, they were bound by a set of principles called martial ethics, wude, that includes prohibitions such as "do not betray your teacher" and "do not fight for frivolous reasons" as well as eight "hit" and "do not hit" zones to ensure the opponent will not be too seriously injured.